Close

 The Castles are Open Again

-Most castles close their doors to visitors during winter and reopen again around the 1st of April.
+Most castles close their doors to visitors during winter and reopen around the 1st of April.
 Therefore, coming in April means you get to take in our magical castles at the start of the season when it’s less busy.
-Combine your castle trip with a picnic, as many castles will have beautifully maintained public gardens which will be flowering in April.
+Combine your castle trip with a picnic, as many castles have beautifully maintained public gardens that will be in bloom in April.
 Castles also do renovations or set up new exhibitions over winter, so be one of the first to enjoy the new attractions.

-Have a read of Scotland’s Top 10 Most Dramatic Castles to find the perfect one for you to visit in April.
+Have a read of Scotland’s Most Dramatic Castles to find the perfect one for you to visit in April.

 It's a Time of Birth and Rebirth

 There is more than just cute animals being born that’s interesting for wildlife watchers in April.
-Many birds will return in April to Scotland from warmer climates like puffins, swallows, and osprey.
-Therefore, keep your eyes to the sky and watch out for large of flocks travelling back to their breeding grounds for summer.
+Many birds will return to Scotland in April from warmer climates, like puffins, swallows, and osprey.
+Therefore, keep your eyes to the sky and watch out for large flocks travelling back to their breeding grounds for summer.

 There are No Midges in April